TutorialsLast Updated Jul 24, 202411 min read

 • patch

-The next code snippet shows how to use a sample GET request sent to a Todos sample API using Axios.
+Here’s another code snippet that shows how to make a simple GET request sent to a Todos sample API using Axios.

 axios({